pollen-robotics/RAP/README.md

 # Reachy Access Point

-Turns the Reachy Raspberry-Pi as an access point.
+Turns the Reachy Raspberry-Pi as an access point when not connected to a WiFi.
 Mostly useful for configuring your WiFi on the robot without having to physically access it.

 The code is largely inspired by [https://gitlab.inria.fr/dcaselli/rpi3-hotspot](https://gitlab.inria.fr/dcaselli/rpi3-hotspot) (Merci Damien !) and from [the official documentation](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md).

 ## How this works

-An access point is created if _/boot/hotspot_ file is present.
-If there is no such file, no access point will be set up and the _/etc/wpa_supplicant/wpa_supplicant.conf_ will be used.
+An access point is created if no known WiFi is found.

 Defaults AP parameters:
 * ssid: "Reachy-AP"